 No one likes to head out to work and find that their vehicle has been towed.
 This can cost you an entire day’s work, towing fees, cause your child to be late or miss school and much unnecessary frustration and stress.
 The Board of Directors and Management do not wish to resolve this problem by having vehicles towed.
 However, enforcement of this policy will be taken more seriously.

 The Board is in the process of revising the current parking policy in an effort to further stream-line enforcement.
-If you have any suggestions or comments, please feel free to email them to Ms. Victoria Garner (our Property Manager) at email@example.com or to the board at firstname.lastname@example.org.
+If you have any suggestions or comments, please feel free to email them to Ms. Candace Lewis (our Property Manager) or to the Board of Directors.

 We would like to remind you that we currently have one volunteer Parking Liaison appointed by the Board to patrol the parking situation.
 However, if you are interested in assisting with this, or any other aspects of the Community, please email your contact information.
 We welcome ideas for committees and volunteer opportunities.